Homemade Honey Cough Drops

 DIY Cough Drops

 Sure you can purchase cough drops and some of them work very well.
 However, what is really in them?
-Can you read all the ingredients on the label?
+Can you read (and pronounce) all the ingredients on the label?
 Do you know what it means?

 By making your own homemade honey cough drops, you know what is in them.
 There is no guess work or hard to pronounce ingredients.